SDCCU Stadium – Holiday Bowl

 After both school’s bands have performed their halftime shows, local spirit squads and high school bands perform a rousing routine to the delight of the fans, with the dance routines accompanied by both modern day pop and contemporary music as fans also dance along.
 Fireworks are also on display during the show, adding to the festive atmosphere.

-If you’re looking to stay nearby The Q, Hotel Circle Drive is conveniently located between Sea World and The Q with several economy to mid-luxury hotels.
+If you’re looking to stay nearby, Hotel Circle Drive is conveniently located between Sea World and SDCCU Stadium with several economy to mid-luxury hotels.

-Qualcomm is located at the intersection of I-8 and I-15, as well as being very close to I-805.
+SDCCU Stadium is located at the intersection of I-8 and I-15, as well as being very close to I-805.
 Though parking is plentiful, unless you plan to do some pregame tailgate, the best way to go is the SDMTS Trolley.
-The trolley serves much of San Diego all the way to downtown and The Gaslamp and its stadium location is practically right in front of the Q's main entrance gates.
-A day pass along with a Compass TAP Card is $7 and is good to all locations serviced by SDMTS.
+The trolley serves much of San Diego all the way to downtown and The Gaslamp, and its stadium location is practically right in front of SDCCU Stadium’s main entrance gates.
+A day pass along with a Compass TAP Card is $7, and is good to all locations serviced by SDMTS.
 This is a good way to explore the city before or after the game.

-If you plan to throw a pregame tailgate, arrive as early as possible.
+If you plan to throw a pregame tailgate during the Holiday Bowl, arrive as early as possible.
 Parking gates open 4 hours prior to kickoff.
-Though much fuss has been made about the traffic and parking here during Chargers games, there was plenty of parking available even 3 hours prior to kickoff, most likely due to the 4 PM kickoff time and the game taking place on a Tuesday.
+Though much fuss has been made about the traffic and parking here during certain games here, there was plenty of parking available even 3 hours prior to kickoff, most likely due to the 4 PM kickoff time and the game taking place on a Tuesday.
 It’s still a good idea to arrive early if you plan to drive.

 When you take into account that a good portion of these fans travelled a great distance, travel costs, lodging, sightseeing and other miscellaneous expenses, ticket prices, ranging from $45 to $145 are pretty reasonable.
 San Diego offers a good variety of entertainment and tourist options.
 Chances are great that the winter weather even in December will provide a warm enough climate that you will want to kick back and catch some rays at nearby Mission Beach.

 Along the south plaza are several busts of local figures, including Ray Kroc, the one-time owner of the San Diego Padres as well as the Golden Arches.
-A home plate plaque with the Padres Swinging Friar logo pays tribute to their hometown MLB team.
-The Q was the home of the Padres from 1969-2003.
+A home plate plaque with the Padres Swinging Friar logo pays tribute to their hometown MLB team; SDCCU Stadium was the home of the Padres from 1969-2003.

 If you walk past Section 55 in the plaza, you may notice that 55 is marked using the Chargers wordmark, paying tribute to Junior Seau.

-With the recent measures for a new football stadium having been voted down, expect The Q to continue to host The Holiday Bowl for years to come.
-While The Q shows its age and its days as home of the Chargers all but numbered, it is still an adequate, if uninspiring place to watch a football game.
-There is plenty of history to be absorbed at The Q. Now in its 50th year, opened in 1967 as San Diego Stadium and later named Jack Murphy Stadium after the late local columnist, though it is referred to as The Q by locals and national media, over the years and to this day it is still affectionately referred to by many other locals as The Murph.
+With the recent measures for a new football stadium having been voted down, expect SDCCU Stadium to continue to host The Holiday Bowl for years to come.
+While the stadium shows its age, it is still an adequate, if uninspiring place to watch a football game.
+There is plenty of history to be absorbed here.
+Now in its 50th year, opened in 1967 as San Diego Stadium and later named Jack Murphy Stadium after the late local columnist, though it is now known as SDCCU Stadium by locals and national media, over the years and to this day it is still affectionately referred to by many other locals as The Murph.

-The Q, or The Murph, in addition to hosting both the Holiday and Poinsettia Bowls, has hosted three Super Bowls and two World Series as it was also home to the San Diego Padres from 1969-2003.
+SDCCU Stadium, or The Murph, in addition to hosting both the Holiday and Poinsettia Bowls, has hosted three Super Bowls and two World Series, as it was also home to the San Diego Padres from 1969-2003.
 Though it’s highly doubtful the Holiday Bowl will be hosting a BCS matchup anytime in the near future, it is one of the more attractive non-major bowl games.
-More often than not, the matchups will involve schools that were just short of winning a conference title and close to that most-coveted major bowl appearance.
+More often than not, the match-ups will involve schools that were just short of winning a conference title and close to that most-coveted major bowl appearance.

 Plus, with your school likely going through some bone-chilling winter temperatures, why would you want to turn down an opportunity to travel to San Diego?